Code-Ninjas-Home-Office/game-building-session-tutorials/catch-ninja-stars.md

 ## Pickup Collectibles

-*Make the ninja start disappear when the ninja touches it.*
+*Make the ninja star disappear when the ninja touches it.*